core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 -------------------------------

-Each DNS query-response pair is mapped to a CoAP REST request-response operation, which may consist of several CoAP request-response pairs if block-wise transfer is involved.
-DNS responses are provided in the body (i.e. the payload, or the concatenated payloads) of the CoAP response.
-A DoC server MUST indicate the type of content of the body using the Content-Format option, and MUST be able to produce responses in the "application/dns-message" Content-Format (details see {{sec:content-format}}) when requested.
+Each DNS query-response pair is mapped to a CoAP REST request-response operation.
+DNS responses are provided in the body of the CoAP response.
+A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (details see {{sec:content-format}}) when requested.
 A DoC client MUST understand responses in "application/dns-message" format when it does not send an Accept option.

-If supported, a DoC server MAY transfer the DNS response in more than one CoAP responses using the Block2 option {{!RFC7959}}.
+Any other response format than "application/dns-message" MUST be indicated with the Content-Format option by the DoC server.

 ### Response Codes and Handling DNS and CoAP errors